svmiller/svmiller.github.io/_posts/2024-10-23-inequality-insurgency-south-vietnam-1968-statistical-analysis.md

 ---
-title: "Inequality, Rebellion, and a Reconsideration of an Old Analysis from 1968 (i.e. Students: You Can Do This, and Do This Better)"
+title: "Inequality, Rebellion, and a Reconsideration of an Old Analysis (i.e. Students: You Can Do This, and Do This Better)"
 output:
   md_document:
     variant: gfm